Interplay between topology and interactions in superconducting chains: Topological superconductivity in the presence of Interaction between itinerant and localized electrons

-We now consider the case where the conduction band has a $p$-wave superconducting pairing and interacts with the background of localized $f$-electrons.
-The simple, non-interacting case with $J=0$, corresponds to a Kitaev chain and an independent collection of localized electrons.
+We now return to the full problem consisting of a band of spinless fermions, with $p$-wave pairing, that interacts with a background of localized $f$-electrons, Eq.~\ref{HT}.
+The Hamiltonian with $J=0$, corresponds to a Kitaev chain and an independent collection of localized electrons.
+On the other hand, for $\Delta=0$, we obtain the FK model.

 The topological properties of the Kitaev chain are well known, it presents a non-trivial topological phase, for $|\mu/2t|<1$, with Majorana modes at its ends~\cite{alicea}.
 In the present case the chemical potential $\mu=0$, such that the Kitaev chain is in a topological superconducting phase~\cite{alicea}.
-We now turn on the interaction with the localized $f$-electrons and study its effect on the topological properties of the chain using simulations on finite chains.
+We now turn on the interaction with the localized $f$-electrons and study its effects.

-First, we discuss the results of Fig.~\ref{fig1} for the dispersion relations of the infinite Kitaev chain coupled to the local moments.
-We consider both, the uniform and staggered configurations, for some relevant set of parameters.
-We take, $t=1$, so that the hopping sets the energy scale for the problem, and for the pairing gap we take $\Delta/t=0.2$.
-In the uniform case, for $J/t=1$ there is a gap closing, and the system is a gapless superconductor.
-For $J\ne 1$ the superconductor is gapped, as can be seen directly from the dispersion relations and density of states in Figs.~\ref{fig4}a.
-However, there is a fundamental difference between the cases $J/t<1$ and $J/t>1$, as we discuss below for finite chains.

-Fig.~\ref{fig4}b shows the density of states for the homogeneous case in the gapless case ($J=1$), as a function of the $p$-wave superconductor parameter $\Delta$.
-For $\Delta$ close to zero, the FK strong correlations produce a huge peak at $\mu=0$.
+We start discussing the results of Fig.~\ref{fig1} for the dispersion relations, Eqs.~\ref{drw} and~\ref{drs}, and the density of states obtained from these dispersions shown in Fig.~\ref{fig4}.
+We consider both, the homogeneous and staggered configurations and take $\Delta/t=0.2$ in the figures.
+In the homogeneous case, the gap closes at $J/t=1$, as can be seen in the density of states shown in Fig.~\ref{fig4}a.
+For $J\ne 1$ the superconductor is gapped, as can be obtained directly from the dispersion relations and as shown in the density of states in Fig.~\ref{fig4}a.
+However, there is a fundamental difference between the cases $J/t<1$ and $J/t>1$, as we discuss below using numerical results in finite chains.
+Fig.~\ref{fig4}b shows the density of states at the gap closing point of the homogeneous case for different values of the coupling $\Delta$.
 As the pairing interaction is turned on, a competition between the localization due to FK interactions and the formation of $p$-wave pairs occurs; the peak decreases as the superconducting pairs are formed, as indicated in the inset of the figure, and the density of states approaches that of a renormalized uncorrelated tight-binding chain.
-For comparison, we also show a tight-binding density of states for $J=\Delta=0.0001t$.
+For comparison, we also show in Fig.~\ref{fig4}b the tight-binding density of states for $J/t=\Delta/t=0.0001t$.